carsten-langer/cloud-developer-capstone/README.md

 ### `deleteRecipeItem`

-A function to delete a recipe and the associated attachment for the user requesting it.
+A function to delete a recipe item and the associated attachment for the user requesting it.
+The user id is extracted from the JWT token that is sent by the client.
 The id of the recipe item that should be deleted is passed as a URL parameter.
 It returns an empty answer.